Virtual Machines. Right-sizing — VMs Undersized for Memory and CPU

 - Open theVirtual Machines.
 Right-Sizing — VMs Undersized for Memory and CPU report.

-- From the From list, choose Previous Quarter > First Day.
-From the To list, choose Previous Quarter > Last Day.
+- From the From list, select Previous Quarter > First Day.
+From the To list, select Previous Quarter > Last Day.

 - From the Performance Modeling Based On list, select Average Usage.